 As further mandated by the Law Society of Ontario, effective July 1, 2021, all law firms in Ontario who enter into Contingency Fee Agreements, are required to post their maximum fees on their websites.

-Effective July 1, 2021, for cases that are resolved prior to a trial or hearing, legal fees will be charged on a Contingency Fee basis where the maximum fee will not exceed 30% of the damages and cost portion of the settlement or award.
+For cases that are resolved prior to a trial or hearing, legal fees will be charged on a Contingency Fee basis where the maximum fee will not exceed 30% of the damages and cost portion of the settlement or award.

-In certain cases, I may include in the Contingency Fee Agreement, a staged or graduated contingency fee, where the percentage that I charge changes, depending on the stage at which the matter is resolved, but in any event, the maximum fee will not exceed 40% for a trial or hearing.
+In certain cases, I may include in the Contingency Fee Agreement, a staged or graduated contingency fee, where the percentage that I charge changes, depending on the stage at which the matter is resolved, but in any event, the maximum fee will not exceed 35% of the damages and cost portion of the settlement or award for a trial or hearing.

 I set the contingency fee percentage based on a review of the case.
 If the case is straightforward and is likely to settle prior to a trial or hearing, the percentage may be lower.
 If the case is complex and I am taking on significant financial risk, because the case may not succeed, I may set the percentage of the contingency higher.

-Generally, the main factors I consider in determining the contingency fee percentage, is how much time I estimate I will have to spend on the file; the risk that the case may be lost and how much money I think the client might receive as a settlement or award.
+Generally, the main factors I consider in determining the contingency fee percentage, is how much time I estimate I will have to spend on the file, the risk that the case may be lost, and how much money I think the client might receive as a settlement or award.